GangBug/AgeofEmpiresII/README.md

 # CONTROLS

 * Directional arrows to move map camera.
-* Hold click and drag to select units.
+* Hold left click and drag it to select units.
+* Left click to select one unit.
 * Right click to move.
 * Click the buldings to create units
 * Click the corners top buttons to open/close the menus